 “Today’s complex healthcare challenges call for innovative solutions that can only come when the health and social sectors work together.
-This is why I’m committed to helping organizations build the capacities they’ll need to develop sustainable partnership strategies.”
+This is why I’m committed to helping organizations build the capacities they’ll need to develop profitable partnership strategies.”

 Victor earned his doctorate in Economics from UCLA and is Adjunct Professor Emeritus at the UCLA Anderson School of Management.
 He is the founding director of the UCLA/Johnson & Johnson Management Development Institute, which builds management and leadership capacity of health systems in sub-Saharan Africa and the UCLA/Johnson & Johnson Health Care Executive program serving U.S. community clinics and AIDs service organizations.